Happy December! The gift-giving season is here.

 MasterClass is one of the most popular online course platforms that gives you the opportunity to take classes from expert writers like Neil Gaiman and Judy Blume.
 They are currently running their holiday deal where you can get two subscriptions for the price of one (so you and a friend could take the classes together).

 There are many other online courses you can find for writers.
-For example, check out my mini-course on how to write powerful homepages and about pages.
+For example, check out my mini-course on how to write powerful homepages and about pages or my comprehensive course on how to grow your email list.

 Does the writer in your life have an online course they’ve been eyeing?
 Find out and see if you can surprise them with it for the holidays.